 In the medical field, you could have the ability to help people when they need it the most.
 If you are the type of person who likes to assist others and who wants a career with a bright future, then consider training to enter the health care field.
 As technology continues to advance and the country’s aging population increases, the need for trained medical professionals is expected to grow faster than the average for all occupations.*

-Through Brightwood College's Health Information Technology Associate's Degree program,you could train to play a significant role in a health care facility.
-The health information technology program concentrates on helping students acquire knowledge and develop skills in processing, maintaining, compiling, and reporting health information data for patient care, reimbursement, facility planning, marketing, risk management, quality assessment, and research, as well as hands-on training in medical coding and abstracting procedures.
+Through Brightwood College’s Health Information Technology Associate’s Degree program, you could train to play a significant role in a health care facility.
+The Health Information Technology program is designed to help students acquire knowledge and develop skills in processing, maintaining, compiling, and reporting health information data for patient care, reimbursement, facility planning, marketing, risk management, quality assessment, and research, as well as hands-on training in medical coding and abstracting procedures.

 Health information technology (HIT) professionals are focused on the technical side of managing health information and work with software and hardware used to manage and store patient data.
 HIT professionals provide support for electronic health records and other systems health professionals use to secure health information.

 This is your opportunity to develop the relevant knowledge and skills to seek a career in the health information technology field.
-HIT professionals may perform the following duties:
+While job descriptions can vary, HIT professionals may perform the following duties:

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.